Harel00944/HarelIPOD/README.md

 The USB interface between the USB Type-C connector and the STM32F405 was routed as a 90Ω differential pair, with length matching, tight coupling and continuous GND reference.

-The RF trace between the u-blox GNSS module and the external antenna connector was routed as a 50Ω controlled impedance microstrip, referenced to a solid ground plane to preserve signal quality and minimize reflections.
+The RF trace between the u-blox GNSS module and the external antenna connector was routed as a 50Ω controlled impedance trace, referenced to a solid ground plane to preserve signal quality and minimize reflections.

-General routing principles included:

-Proper PDN structure with a dedicated power layer

-Solid uninterrupted GND reference

-Correct decoupling placement near each IC

-Clean placement strategy to support signal integrity

 <img width="1189" height="793" alt="image" src="https://github.com/user-attachments/assets/44a7a26b-583d-498c-9b92-7fbc977cdada" />
 <img width="1193" height="786" alt="image" src="https://github.com/user-attachments/assets/b824f920-dafe-4f04-bd50-41f3e0c5fbb5" />